 You’ve savored a bucketful of Memphis brisket and blues, and now you’re ready to taste something different.
 Venture outside the city limits to enjoy some of the best day trips from Memphis.
-Just a short drive away from Memphis, you can explore a wealth of beautiful state parks and fascinating historical sites.
+Within a short drive from “Bluff City,” you can explore a wealth of beautiful state parks and fascinating historical sites.

-Memphis side trips could find you ambling on the sidewalks of historic towns like Oxford, MS, or Jackson, TN.
-Or maybe you’ll want to explore the hiking trails of a top-rated nature park, like Holly Springs National Forest, or Meeman-Shelby Forest State Park.
+On a day out from Memphis, you could find yourself ambling on the sidewalks of historic towns like Oxford, MS, or Jackson, TN.
+Or maybe you’ll want to explore the hiking trails of a top-rated nature park, like Holly Springs National Forest or Meeman-Shelby Forest State Park.

 Ready to put the pedal to the metal?
-Grab this complete guide to the best Memphis day trips—and go!
+Grab this complete Memphis side trip guide—and go!

 Treat yourself to a taste of Mississippi charm and culture in Oxford, MS. Like its British namesake, Oxford is home to a renowned university and boasts a rich history, impeccably preserved architecture, and a lively cultural scene.
 An easy 90-minute drive from Memphis, Oxford is an A-Lister on the Memphis day trip red carpet.